-Today we set out at the crack of sparrows to reach the small fishing village of Port Lligat, where we were booked into an early tour of the home that Salvador Dalí’s had shared with his wife Gala for many years.
+Today we set out at the crack of sparrows to reach the small fishing village of Port Lligat, where we were booked into an early tour of the home that Salvador Dalí had shared with his wife Gala for many years.
 It was a short journey but involved a trip over the coastal range and some extremely bendy roads.
-As we traveled over the mountains we were greeted with spectacular views, but I had to keep one eye on the crazy drivers and brave cyclists.
-We arrived in plenty of time, so we decided to stop in the neighboring town of Cadequés.
+As we travelled over the mountains we were greeted with spectacular views, but I had to keep one eye on the crazy drivers and brave cyclists.
+We arrived in plenty of time, so we decided to stop in the neighbouring town of Cadequés.
 This is a very quaint town hidden in a peaceful bay, well away from the main tourist traps of the Costa Brava, and being so early in the morning it was completely dead … except for few keen tourists and a convoy of trucks delivering to the cafes that lined the seafront.

-After a taking a few pictures we settled down for some breakfast in one of the cafes, where we got talking to an American gentleman on a business trip to Barcelona.
+After taking a few pictures we settled down for some breakfast in one of the cafes, where we got talking to an American gentleman on a business trip to Barcelona.
 He had dropped by Cadequés to meet a friend.
 The only other customers were a French woman and her daughter, who provided some entertainment when their illegally parked car attracted the attention of the police.
 The woman was quick to leap up and go and remonstrate with the local constabulary, but to no avail … there is a lot of love lost between the Spanish and French so her requests for leniency fell on deaf ears.

 Powered by ham filled croissants and strong coffee we completed our short journey to the village of Port Lligat.